 - Using your hands, combine flour and ⅓ cup of water in a medium bowl.
-Mix well until all the flour has been incorporated.
-The dough will be stiff, but add additional water 1 Tbsp at a time if the dough is too stiff or if more water is needed to incorporate the flour.
+Mix well until all the flour is wet.
+The dough needs to be stiff, but add additional water 1 Tbsp at a time if the dough is too stiff.

 - Using a rolling pin, roll the dough out onto the back of a lightly floured 10x15 metal cookie sheet.
 Roll the dough to each edge and corner of the cookie sheet, rotating and flipping as needed to prevent sticking.
 Roll the dough as thin as possible for a crunchy cracker, or leave it slightly thicker for a chewier cracker.

 - Score the dough into desired sized using a pizza cutter or a knife.
 Prick holes onto each cracker using a fork.

 - Bake in a preheated oven at 350 F for 10-15 minutes, or until the crackers are medium brown and begin to pull up at the edges.